 Of course if you absolutely refuse to use coffee, you can substitute hot water.
 It won’t be as chocolatey, but it’ll still be moist and delicious.

-As you can see from the photos, there’s more than one way to decorate a chocolate cake.
-You can dress it up for Valentine’s Day with Strawberry Cream Cheese Frosting.
-Or you can go simple with chocolate ganache.
+As you can see from the photos, there’s more than one way to decorate chocolate cake for two.

 - 1 ounce semisweet chocolate, chopped